Located in Searcy’s historic downtown, Robbins Sanford is a unique event center. The classic venue offers an ideal setting for social occasions.

 download our rates

-An ideal setting for larger events, the spacious Grand Hall can host as many as 250 people for weddings, receptions, social occasions and corporate events.
+The spacious Robbins Sanford Grand Hall can host as many as 250 people for weddings, receptions, social occasions and corporate events.
+Offer your guests the opportunity to experience historical elegance in the vintage downtown area.

 18 (60 inch) Round Tables